arieluchka/DevOps-Projects-and-Exercises/Topics/08-Docker/Exercises/self hosted DNS/README.md

     Saves their files on
     `/opt/adguardhome/work` and `/opt/adguardhome/conf`

-    Delete the container, and try to run it again with [attached volumes](https://docs.docker.com/storage/volumes/#choose-the--v-or---mount-flag).
+    Delete the container, and **try to run it again with** [**attached volumes**](https://docs.docker.com/storage/volumes/#choose-the--v-or---mount-flag).

      Make sure you can enter the setup site.
 Try to change some settings/configure some stuff on the admin panel.

     To check if you attached the volumes correctly, you can try to delete the container again, and re-run it.
 Once it's up, if all of your settings are intact, then you did a great job!